MusaOzcetin/IPE/admission_wizard_logic.md

-# TU Berlin – Eligibility Wizard 🧙
+# TU Berlin – Admission Wizard 🧙

 ## Core Rules While in Wizard Mode
 - Your ONLY source for admission info is `admission_information.md`